|

 * Filbert or Cat's Tongue |

-when using acrylic paints.
-A liquid hand soap works well to get the pigment
+paints.
+A liquid hand soap works well to get the pigment out of

 |